netdata/netdata/integrations/cloud-notifications/integrations/opsgenie.md

 ### Prerequisites

 - A Netdata Cloud account
-- Access to the Netdata Space as an **Admin**
+- Access to the Space as an **Admin**
-- The Netdata Space needs to be on a paid plan
+- The Space needs to be on a paid plan
 - You need to have permissions on Opsgenie to add new integrations.

 ### Opsgenie Server Configuration

-Steps to configure your Opsgenie to receive notifications from Netdata Cloud:

 1. Go to the integrations tab of your team, click **Add integration**
-2. Pick **API** from available integrations and copy the API Key in order to add it to your integration configuration in the Netdata Cloud UI
+2. Pick **API** from the available integrations and copy the API Key in order to add it to your integration configuration in the Netdata Cloud UI

 ### Netdata Configuration